Ref-Bit/Lyricify-It/README.md

 ## Lyricify It 🎶📜
-A web app to find your favorite songs lyrics
+A web app to find your favorite songs lyrics.

 ***